-The District operates ten (10) school sites, a maintenance and operations facility and the District Office.
+The Fountain Valley School District operates ten (10) school sites, a maintenance and operations facility, and the District Office.
 All the buildings are well maintained, with classroom and supplemental educational areas designed to provide the best possible environment for the instruction process.
-The school buildings are located on sites which provide spacious areas for recreation and physical education.
+The school buildings are located on sites that provide spacious areas for recreation and physical education.

 In May, the District hosted the School Facilities Engagement Committee, a group of residents, parents, and business owners who studied District facilities needs, District finances, and community opinions, developed a

 In November of 2016, our community passed Measure O, a $63 million general obligation bond measure to:

 - Repair or replace deteriorating roofs, plumbing, and electrical systems where needed

 - Install air conditioning in classrooms to improve air quality and keep classrooms from reaching temperatures of 85 to 100 degrees